HugoWALTER/AlgoDataStruct2/README.md

 $ 3.
 Press Right Click to place the goal point.

+$ 4.
+After placing the 2 points on the map, click on ConfigSpace > Cobs.
+The Config space will appear on the screen and you can at the end choose the number of iteration for the RTTStar algorithm.
+A new window will open on the screen.
+This might take a long time to visualize the final solution path(20 - 30 min).

 # at any time you can quit.
 # you can select a new map to reset the game (see 1.).
 ```